thomasgassmann/downleth/README.md

 pip install downleth
 ```

-Make sure you have `ffmpeg` instlalled.
+Make sure you have `ffmpeg` installed.

 ## Usage